 We witnessed warm camaraderie and esprit de corps when our TI would cross paths with another flight's TI.
 Our guy would, for example, say to the other, "Fuck you, Sgt.
 Hempson," to which Sgt.
 Hempson would reply, "It'd be the best piece of ass you ever had!"

-We were yelled at as we received our food trays.The airmen filling those trays were only a few weeks farther along than we were. and they took great pleasure in luring us into talking so we'd get yelled at some more.
+We were yelled at as we received our food trays.The airmen filling those trays were only a few weeks farther along than we were, but they took great pleasure in luring us into talking so we'd get yelled at some more.
 For example, "Mornin,' airman.
 Where ya from?"
 Me, like an idiot: "Florida."
 My TI: "WHO THE FUCK IS TALKING IN THIS GODDAMN CHOW LINE?"

 During one breakfast, I learned why many young

-Some of my other flight members had never had dental care or their eyes examined.
+Some of my other flight members had never been to a dentist or optometrist.
 So they decided to risk Vietnam in order to savor, for a while at least, a better life in the land of opportunity.